Assassination of Carter Harrison III: Initial appeal attempts

 On March 21, an application for writ of habeas corpus was sent to Judge James Graham Jenkins (of the United States Court of Appeals for the Seventh Circuit) and Justice John Marshall Harlan (Note: Justice Harlan was the father of one of Prendergast's attorneys, James S. Harlan) (associate justice of the United States Supreme Court).
 After this was denied, Darrow traveled to Springfield, Illinois (the state's capital city) to speak with Lieutenant Governor Joseph B. Gill, in hopes that he could persuade Gill into joining him in lobbying the governor to issue Prendergast a pardon.

 On March 22, the eve of the scheduled execution date, the Illinois Supreme Court delivered their refusal to a request that had been made immediately after the trial on Prendergast's behalf that they intervene.

 Sanity proceeding

-Also on March 22, Prendergast's brother filed a petition on Prendergast's behalf citing Illinois' section 285 of the (then-current) Illinois Criminal Code, which barred the trial or execution of individuals who become "lunatic or insane" after the commission of a crime for as long as the remain in such a mental state.
+Also on March 22, Prendergast's brother filed a petition on Prendergast's behalf citing Illinois' section 285 of the (then-current) Illinois Criminal Code, which barred the trial or execution of individuals who become "lunatic or insane" after the commission of a crime for as long as they remain in such a mental state.
 If he were to be deemed insane, this would forbid Prendergast's death sentence from being carried out until such a point that he would be deemed sane.
 The statute required a sanity hearing to take place if it appeared that the condemned may have become insane since the verdict sentencing them to death had been delivered.